openedx/open-edx-proposals/oeps/oep-0048-brand-customization.rst

 Decision
 --------

 We will create a new project that defines a branding package interface and a default implementation for branding and theming Open edX applications.
+The brand package will have the capability to customize assets referred to in the SASS theme like main colors, fonts, and particular backgrounds.
+It will also include specific image assets such as logo and favicon.

 A branding package will be a node module that contains a defined set of files and directories.
 The default implementation will be available on Github at `edx/brand-openedx <https://github.com/edx/openedx>`_ and published to npm as `@edx/brand-openedx`.

 Brand packages will be installed in edx-platform and all MFEs via npm, aliased as `@edx/brand`.